HeikoKramer/webDev/javascript_notes.md

 # Rock Paper Scissors Tutorial
 Extra notes, taken while following this [freeCodeCamp.org web dev tutorial](https://youtu.be/jaVNP3nIAv0) <br>
+I'm storing the sample code in the [rock-paper-scissors](https://github.com/HeikoKramer/JavaScript/tree/main/rock-paper-scissors) folder of this repo. <br>

 ## Caching the DOM
 Caching in general means: **Storing something for future use**. <br>